Inflammation is the body’s natural way of reacting to irritation, injury, or infection, and of course, it is a natural part of healing.

 - It prevents chronic inflammatory diseases

-Avocados are excellent sources of heart-healthy monounsaturated fats, fiber, and potassium while it contains very limited amount of sodium.
+Avocados are excellent sources of heart-healthy monounsaturated fats, fiber, and potassium while it contains a very limited amount of sodium.

 Avocados also contain polyphenols, vitamins C, A, E, and B-complex, and other potent ingredients, which makes the fruit a must-have for any anti-inflammatory diet.